In- Tank Emergency Shut-off Valves

 Emergency handwheel and control accessories are available on request

-According to API 625 Standard suitable for refrigerated liquefied gas storage
+Required to fulfill API 625 Standard for "Refrigerated liquefied gas storage"

 Figure 1+2: ©SchuF